NebulousLabs/Sia/Consensus.md

 Consensus Rules
 ===============

-Sia is a cryptosystem that uses a Bitcoin style Proof of Work blockchain to achieve network consensus.
-The rules of consensus are detailed in this document.
-The most detailed and accurate explanation however is the codebase itself.
-If you are looking for a more precise understanding of the consensus rules, a good place to start is consensus/types.go, and another good starting place is the function AcceptBlock, which can be found in consensus/blocks.go.
+This document is meant to provide a good high level overview of the Sia cryptosystem, but does not fully explain all of the small details.
+The most accurate explanation of the consensus rules is the consensus package.
+If you are new to Sia and are looking for a complete understanding of how it works, you should start by reading this document, then reading consensus/types.go, then reading consensus/state.go, and finally tracing the logic that starts in AcceptBlock(), found in consensus/blocks.go.

 This document will be more understandable if you have a general understanding of proof of work blockchains, and does not try to build up from first